Play and Sing the Best of the Beach Boys

 Album Review:

 'Surfing Music' is a fine example of one of the earliest surf revival releases.
 'I'm Looking Over My Shoulder' falls more into late-60s sunshine pop ala' Archies, Cowsills, Peppermint Rainbow, and Salt Water Taffy.
-'High School Leaver' pulls from Gary Lewis and the Playboys' 'She's Just My Style' and the Beach Boys' 'Help Me Rhonda' from Today!.
+'High School Leaver' pulls from Gary Lewis and the Playboys' 'She's Just My Style' from Just My Style and the Beach Boys' 'Help Me Rhonda' from Today!.
 The slow 'Let's Talk' is obviously based on Brian Wilson's 'Don't Talk (Put Your Head on My Shoulder)' and one of the less interesting tracks.
 Again venturing into psychedelic territory, 'In A Whirl' could've easily fit into AM radio playlists, though it's frustratingly long - complete with a fake fadeout.
-The album's lone cover, 'Sloop John B.' is based on the Beach Boys' rendition and is a straightforward note-for-note cover.
-'Hot-Rod' tries its best to be a car-themed track with the absence of any automobile jargon and a forgettable melody that swerves around common surf tropes, attempting to be its own thing.
-The result is a well-overdubbed yet meandering track.
+The album's lone cover tune, 'Sloop John B.' is surely based on the Beach Boys' rendition but is a straightforward note-for-note cover.
+I suppose this is the "best of the Beach Boys" the cover's touting?
+'Hot-Rod' tries its best to be a car-themed anthem, but with the absence of any automobile jargon and a forgettable melody that appears to deliberately swerve around common surf tropes, the result is an overly overdubbed yet meandering track.
 'People Tell Me' is better skipped.
-The brief 'I'm Not Goin' to the Camp this Year' fairs stronger songwise, although its odd premise holds it back.
+The brief 'I'm Not Goin' to the Camp this Year' fairs stronger song-wise, although its odd premise holds it back.
 'Surfing '73' is a cool and sweet summery track.
 The less said of 'Lazy Day', the better.
 The pick of the bunch, 'Show Me the Way to California,' closes the album on a strong note.

-Although the composers O'Brien/Docker attempted to call back upon memorable Beach Boys tropes, the results of their homage are notably unremarkable.
-In their search for nostalgia, the Watergastes birthed a group of compositions that try so hard not to be derivative that they become instantly forgettable.
-With strange chords and zig-zagging melodies, there's not much reason to check out this obscure German release unless you're a completist.
+Although the composers O'Brien/Docker attempted to call back upon memorable Beach Boys' staples, the results of their homage are notably unremarkable.
+In their search for nostalgia, the Watergates came up with a group of compositions that try so hard not to be derivative that they become instantly forgettable.
+With strange chord choices and zig-zag melodies, there's not much reason to check out this obscure German release unless you're a completist.

 CHOICE CUTS: